Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 ###### 4. Abilities
 **Standard Actions**
-Ibuse may use Dodge, Move, and Block as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+Ibuse may use the Block, Dodge, Move, and Search actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Block** *(Speed 4, 2 AP)*
 Ibuse may use Block as a Speed 4 Interrupt, even when he hasn't declared that he's blocking for a period of time.